deanturpin/superdean.com/README.md

 - Eyeglass, Black No. 2.5 = 4x (Bergeon 4422-2.5)
 - AF 176.530.24 Headband Eyeglass Holder -- the ones that clip on your glasses look nice but are much more expensive
-- Case Cushion Watch Black Gel Ø75mm Bergeon -- treat yourself to a nice gel cushion
+- Case Cushion Watch Black Gel Ø75mm Bergeon -- treat yourself to a good gel cushion

 ### Strip down